brooklynrail/brooklynrail-platform/content/events/2021/04/age-of-no-consequences-zoom-in-white-supremacy.md

 summary: Eng-Beng Lim, John Kuo Wei Tchen, and William Beer join curator Hongzheng Han for a panel discussing the troubling rise in anti-Asian violence, targeted systemic racism, and cybersecurity risks in the age of Zoom.
-We’ll close with a poetry reading.
+We’ll close with a poetry reading from Enxi Chang.
 people:
   - person: hongzheng-han
   - person: eng-beng-lim